 2. Communicate with your child about what you are doing, and why,

 Just like your spouse/partner, you’re going to need buy-in from your children.
-When I first started this career, my daughter immediately noticed the new draw on my time in the evenings, and she was more than a bit concerned I suddenly had less time to spend with her.
+When I first started this career, my daughter immediately noticed the new draw on my time in the evenings, and she was more than a bit upset that I suddenly had less time to spend with her.

 Once she expressed her concerns to me, I sat down and explained to her what I was doing, and why.
 I told her I was trying to build a better future for us, one where we would have more time to spend together in the long run.
 Once she understood, her concern level went down.
 Overall, having her buy-in has proved to be every bit as essential as having my spouse’s.